kata-ai/kata-platform-docs/docs/concepts/flow.md

 ## Meta Context

 Meta Context is read-only system defined context fields.
-It is accessible at context `<meta>`.
+It is accessible at `context.<meta>`.
 Following are generally available meta context, accessible at any time.

 - `$init : boolean` - true if entering a new flow
 - `$flow : string` - current flow